-31. What supporting documentation does an Allocatee need to retain in order to demonstrate compliance with Section 3.2(h) - Targeted Distressed Communities of the Allocation Agreement by investing in areas of higher distress?
+31. What supporting documentation does an Allocatee need to retain in order to demonstrate compliance with the Targeted Distressed Communities identified in the Allocation Agreement by investing in Areas of Higher Distress?
 What resources are available to determine if a census tract is in an approved Area of Higher Distress?